 As more and more research confirms that gender diversity is key for organizations’ bottom lines and healthy work environments — many leaders are now trying to understand how to recruit, retain, and promote more women at work.

-To help leaders do just that, we released our white paper, What Women Want — And Why You Want Women — In the Workplace, a survey of more than 500 women leaders, asking them about the most important things that organizations can do to attract and retain top-notch women.
+To help leaders do just that, we released our white paper, Women in the Workplace: 4 Benefits of Having More Women in Leadership, a survey of more than 500 women leaders, asking them about the most important things that organizations can do to attract and retain top-notch women.
 Here’s what they had to say about what women want from work.

 Women Want to Find Their Calling